100 relay teams will be accepted for the April 28, 2024 race.

 To view the marathon course map and elevation chart, click HERE.

-There are 12 aid stations located about every 1.6-2.6 miles with Gatorade Endurance, water, refill stations for you to refill your personal bottles, and portable restrooms.
-GU energy gel will be available at mile 12.2 and mile 18.9.
+There are 11 aid stations located about every 1.6-2.6 miles with Nuun, water, refill stations for you to refill your personal bottles, and portable restrooms.
+GU energy gel will be available at marathon mile 12.2 and marathon mile 19.0.
 Fruit is available at later stations.
 The strawberry station is at marathon mile 23.2 for Leg 4 runners.
 Relay members will have food, fruit, coffee, water and portable restrooms at their exchange points as well.

 COURSE TIME LIMIT